TRIPS architecture: TRIPS

 University of Texas at Austin's implementation of the EDGE concept is the TRIPS processor, the Tera-op, Reliable, Intelligently adaptive Processing System.
 A TRIPS CPU is built by repeating a single basic functional unit as many times as needed.
-The TRIPS design's use of hyperblocks that are loaded en-masse allows for dramatic gains in speculative execution.
-Whereas a traditional design might have a few hundred instructions to examine for possible scheduling into the functional units, the TRIPS design has thousands, hundreds of instructions per hyperblock, and hundreds of hyperblocks being examined.
+The TRIPS design's use of hyper-blocks that are loaded en-masse allows for dramatic gains in speculative execution.
+Whereas a traditional design might have a few hundred instructions to examine for possible scheduling into the functional units, the TRIPS design has thousands, hundreds of instructions per hyper-block, and hundreds of hyper-blocks being examined.
 This leads to greatly improved functional unit utilization; scaling its performance to a typical four-issue superscalar design, TRIPS can process about three times as many instructions per cycle.

-In traditional designs there are a variety of different types of units, integer, floating point, etc., allowing more parallelism than the four-wide schedulers would otherwise allow.
-However, in order to keep all of the units active the instruction stream has to include all of these different types of instruction.
+Whilst traditional designs uses varying units, allowing more parallelism than the four-wide schedulers would otherwise allow, TRIPS, in order to keep all of the units active includes all types of instructions in the instruction stream.
 As this is often not the case in practice, traditional CPUs often have many idle functional units.
 In TRIPS, the individual units are general purpose, allowing any instruction to run on any core.
 Not only does this avoid the need to carefully balance the number of different kinds of cores, but it also means that a TRIPS design can be built with any number of cores needed to reach a particular performance requirement.
 A single-core TRIPS CPU, with a simplified (or eliminated) scheduler will run a set of hyperblocks exactly like one with hundreds of cores, only slower.

-Better yet, the performance is not dependent on the types of data being fed in, meaning that a TRIPS CPU will run a much wider variety of tasks at the same level performance.
+The performance is also not dependent on the types of data being fed in, meaning that a TRIPS CPU will run a much wider variety of tasks at the same level performance.
 For instance, if a traditional CPU is fed a math-heavy workload, it will bog as soon as all the floating point units are busy, with the integer units lying idle.
 If it is fed a data intensive program like a database job, the floating point units will lie idle while the integer units bog.
 In a TRIPS CPU every functional unit will add to the performance of every task, because every task can run on every unit.
 The designers refer to as a "polymorphic processor".